PANWANG2014/miRACLe/README.md

-# miRACLe: inference of individual-specific miRNA-mRNA interactions
+# miRACLe: improving the prediction of miRNA-mRNA interactions by a random contact model
 <br>

 ## Table of contents